 An important principle for efficient search is the organization of the search space to take advantage of dynamic programming and the early pruning of comparable hypothesis (that are placed in the same stack).

 Stack Decoding is the main subject of 15 publications.
+11 are discussed here.

 The stack decoding algorithm has it roots in work by Tillmann et al. (1997)